Cahyopw15/CahyoPrasetiyoWibowo-Project-Portfolio/Project Data Science/Credit Risk Prediction/readme.md

 ---

+### Recommendation
+1. Operational Solutions (Risk Management)
+DTI Cap & Term Filters: Limit the maximum Debt-to-Income (DTI) ratio to 15% for low-income borrowers and tighten credit scoring thresholds specifically for high-risk 60-month terms.

+Direct Pay Feature: For debt consolidation loans (>58% of cases), disburse funds directly to the destination financial institutions instead of giving cash to the borrower to prevent misuse.

+2. Technological Innovations (Data & Modeling)
+Alternative Data Integration: Feed alternative data (e-commerce behavior, utility bills, digital wallets) into the XGBoost model to significantly improve its default-detection sensitivity (Recall).

+Automated Decision Engine: Deploy the trained XGBoost model as a real-time, automated approval system to speed up preliminary risk screening.

+3. Strategic Business Recommendations (Stakeholders) Target Grade A/B Borrowers: Launch premium, low-interest products tailored to Grade A and B segments, as they have proven to have the lowest default rates.

+Risk-Based Provisioning (IFRS 9): Utilize the model's default probability outputs to calculate the company's Expected Credit Loss (ECL) and optimize financial reserve allocations.

+---

 ## 🛠️ Tech Stack & Libraries
 * **Language:** Python
 * **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn, XGBoost, Jupyter Notebook